As of 31 January 2021, Reactor® Generation 1 is no longer in production.

-The following research has been performed on the Reactor®:
+The following research has been performed using the Reactor® Gen 1:

 1. (2002 Survey) – A third-party survey conducted of 23 emergency room physicians and cardiologists regarding our early prototype and concept of how the Reactor® could improve open chest tube insertion.

 2. (SAEM Presentation) – Researchers at the University of Connecticut compared the traditional open chest tube insertion vs the Reactor® in a IRB approved rib model.
 They found use of the Reactor® improves chest tube insertion…with its ease of use, faster time to insertion, and shorter length of incision when compared with traditional thoracostomy technique.